tercen/tercen_studio/doc/auth.md

 ## OpenLdap

-Start openldap container and populate with adam user
+Start openldap container and populate it with adam user.

 ```bash
 docker run -it -d  --name openldap \